Major Tom at Canada Water Culture Space

 At times we’re unsure what the show is trying to tell us or whether it’s just an extension of her narcissism, however, Major Tom and Melody’s charisma and personality make sure the audience leaves feeling slightly bewildered, but always entertained.

-Major Tom was on at Canada Water Performance Space on 9th May 2014, for further information visit here.
+Major Tom was at Canada Water Performance Space on 9th May 2014.
+For further information visit the theatre’s website here.

 Watch Victoria Melody speak about the production here: